What do you use when you need to measure wood in your woodworking projects?

 Some measuring tools arrive in the package with a woodworking tool, for example miter hook with the bench and belt electric sanders.
 These tapes can help you measure mitered surfaces within seconds.

 There are many tools that can help you achieve the perfect edge of your project, and this is also an important aspect of woodworking that sometimes gets overlooked.
 Radius templates are cheap to buy and easy to use, so it is handy to have one around instead of making your own each time you want to work on a new project.
+They wil come in handy for any project that involves wood carving chisels and gauges.

 Spirit level is a measuring device you most certainly need to get, if you don’t have it already.
 As a woodworker, you will be creating a lot of interesting objects, among which are probably furniture tables, etc. These small, yet efficient tools will help you check if your surfaces are flat and parallel with the ground.